Assistant Professor of Sociology

 David A. Sbarra, Sam Trejo, K. Paige Harden, Jeffrey C. Oliver, and Yann C. Klimentidis.
 Journal of Psychopathology and Clinical Science.

 Sam Trejo and Klint Kanopka.
-The Proceedings of the National Academy of Sciences. ●
+Proceedings of the National Academy of Sciences. ●

 Sam Trejo, Gloria Yeomans-Maldonado, and Brian Jacob.
 Science Advances. ● ●